2025 Super2 Series: Team changes

-Anderson Motorsport will expand to a two-car team, obtaining a second former Dick Johnson Racing Ford Mustang.
+Anderson Motorsport would expand to a two-car team, obtaining a second former Dick Johnson Racing Ford Mustang.

-Triple Eight Race Engineering will return to the Super2 series, having last participated in 2022.
+Triple Eight Race Engineering would return to the Super2 series, having last participated in 2022.

 Matt Chahda Motorsport has withdrawn from the series.

-Eggleston Motorsport will expand to a five-car team.
+Eggleston Motorsport would expand to a five-car team.

-Image Racing will expand to a two-car team obtaining an ex-Erebus Motorsport Holden Commodore ZB which was last used by Will Brown at the 2022 Auckland SuperSprint.
+Image Racing would expand to a two-car team obtaining an ex-Erebus Motorsport Holden Commodore ZB which was last used by Will Brown at the 2022 Auckland SuperSprint.

-Tickford Autosport will expand to a four-car team.
+Tickford Autosport would expand to a four-car team.

 Driver changes

-Ben Gomersall, Bradi Owen, Ryan Tomsett, Matt Hillyer and Max Geoghegan will graduate from the GR Cup series to race with Triple Eight Race Engineering, Eggleston Motorsport, Anderson Motorsport, Walkinshaw Andretti United and Image Racing respectively.
+Ben Gomersall, Bradi Owen, Ryan Tomsett, Matt Hillyer and Max Geoghegan graduated from the GR Cup series to race with Triple Eight Race Engineering, Eggleston Motorsport, Anderson Motorsport, Walkinshaw Andretti United and Image Racing respectively.

-Jackson Walls will graduate from the Porsche Carrera Cup Australia series to race with Triple Eight Race Engineering.
+Jackson Walls graduated from the Porsche Carrera Cup Australia series to race with Triple Eight Race Engineering.

-Nash Morris returns to the Super2 Series after he spent at Porsche Carrera Cup Australia last year and joined with Tickford Autosport.
+Nash Morris returned to the Super2 Series after he spent at Porsche Carrera Cup Australia last year and joined with Tickford Autosport.

-Super3 Series Champion Cody Burcher will graduate to the Super2 Series with Eggleston Motorsport.
+Super3 Series Champion Cody Burcher graduated to the Super2 Series with Eggleston Motorsport.

 Reuben Goodall switched from Gomersall Motorsport to Tickford Autosport.

 Matt Chahda retired from the Super2 Series after competing in the series since 2015.

 Super2 Series Champion Zach Bates switched from Walkinshaw Andretti United to Eggleston Motorsport.

 Elliott Cleary switched from Brad Jones Racing to Eggleston Motorsport.

-Ayrton Hodson graduates from Porsche Michelin Sprint Challenge Australia to race with Anderson Motorsport.
+Ayrton Hodson graduated from Porsche Michelin Sprint Challenge Australia to race with Anderson Motorsport.

 Former Super3 Series Champion Brad Vaughan moved from Tickford Racing to Brad Jones Racing.